The Good AI LabMédecins Sans Frontières

 06

-How to make AI trustworthy enough for decisions about lives and aid.
+How to make AI reliable enough for high-stakes humanitarian decisions.

 deployment constraints